Kurtyako/SIEM-Implementation/README.md

 ![fleet windows logs](https://github.com/user-attachments/assets/8114ed13-66e7-4dbe-b1ae-018f6c6ed64a)

 19. Now let's say I want to be more specific with the type of logs I want it to monitor.
-I am going to add a custom integration for Sysmon and Windows Defender logs into our SIEM.
+I am going to add a custom integration for Sysmon and Windows Defender logs into the SIEM.

 ![Fleet Sysmon](https://github.com/user-attachments/assets/5fae8aa5-0acb-4456-b4b0-bdbf7a511388)